-Aspergillosis is an opportunistic infection caused by inhaling spores of the mold Aspergillus; the spores invade blood vessels, causing hemorrhagic necrosis and infarction.
+Aspergillosis is an opportunistic infection caused by inhaling spores of the mold Aspergillus, commonly present in the environment; the spores invade blood vessels, causing hemorrhagic necrosis and infarction.
 Symptoms may be those of asthma, pneumonia, sinusitis, or rapidly progressing systemic illness.
 Diagnosis is primarily clinical but may be aided by imaging, histopathology, and specimen staining and culture.
-Treatment is with voriconazole, amphotericin B (or its lipid formulations), caspofungin, itraconazole, or flucytosine.
+Treatment is with voriconazole, amphotericin B (or its lipid formulations), caspofungin, or itraconazole.
 Fungus balls may require surgical resection.
-Recurrence is common.

 (See also the Infectious Diseases Society of America's Practice Guidelines for Diseases Caused by Aspergillus.)